mongodb-labs/mongo-hhvm-driver-unsupported/README.md

 on how to do this are available on the [HipHop Wiki][fb-wiki].
 Once done, the following commands will build the extension.

+This extension requires HHVM >= 2.4.2 to build.

 Firstly, ensure that the `$HPHP_HOME` env var has been set:

 ~~~